cybercena/cybercena.github.io/content/posts/CTF/NCA CTF/Bhagini_sahar/index.md

 ![bharatpur city](bharatpur.png)
 ![mayor of bharatpur](mayor.png)

-After gather all the info we need , we finally got the flag:
+After gathering all the info we need , we finally got the flag:
 ```nca{chongqing_bharatpur_renu_dahal}```